-Table 3-32 summarizes the performance of the archetype buildings for each analysis procedure.
-The results indicate that the linear procedures consistently provide $DCR_N$ values greater than that given by the nonlinear procedures, highlighting the conservatism in the linear assessment procedures.
+Table 3-29 summarizes the performance of the archetype buildings for each analysis procedure.
+The results indicate that the linear procedures do not consistently provide $DCR_N$ values greater than that given by the nonlinear procedures.
 As discussed previously, direct comparison of results between linear and nonlinear procedures can be problematic, except for direct comparison of the distribution of results.
-Still, on average, the LSP and LDP are capable of identifying potential performance concerns within critical areas of the frame as compared to the results from the NSP and NDP.
-Consistency is evident in the global performance rating of the 8-story SMF as well as frames designed per the MRSA procedure among the various assessment procedures.
-However, not all component performance failures align between the procedures.
+No tangible consistency is evident in the global performance rating of the frames among the various assessment procedures.
+However, not all component performance failures align between the procedures, as discussed previously (e.g., brace members).
 The conservatism of the linear procedures is also apparent, as expected.

 The nonlinear procedures provide a more rigorous assessment approach as compared to the linear procedures.
-The results from the LSP, and to a lesser extent the LDP, indicate more performance failures in components than identified using the nonlinear procedures.
-The results presented emphasize the inherent conservatism in the linear procedures.
-However, this conservatism is coupled with a reduction in required resources and analytical proficiency.
+However, the results from the nonlinear procedures indicate more performance failures in the brace members than identified using the linear procedures, which is contrary to the assumption that the linear procedures are more conservative.
+Several factors contribute to this outcome, but it is difficult to narrow down any single primary contributor.
 Certainly for the NDP, the effects of ground motion selection and scaling can be significant, including the number of records adopted to achieve a reasonable level of statistical confidence and the method by which the records were chosen with a bias to achieve an unfairly beneficial binary outcome.
-Moreover, some of the higher mode periods fall directly in localized high energy regions of the response spectrum resulting in increased demands that cannot be captured efficiently in a linear analysis using a smooth generalized spectrum.
+Moreover, some of the higher mode periods fall directly in localized high energy regions of the response spectrum resulting in increased axial demands that cannot be captured efficiently in a linear analysis using a smooth generalized spectrum.
 Furthermore for the NSP, the force distribution is potentially inadequate for frames that exhibit increased higher mode participation, either elastically or triggered by nonlinearity.